-Most state park boat rental operations will open this summer.
-Hours and operating procedures will vary by park.
-Each park will implement additional safety and sanitation protocols to protect park staff and visitors and encourage social distancing.
-Boaters are encouraged to bring their own life jacket or approved personal floatation device (PFD).
+Hours and operating procedures for boating rentals vary by park.
+Each park is implementing additional safety and sanitation protocols to protect park staff and visitors and encourage social distancing.
+Boaters are encouraged to bring their own life jacket or approved personal floatation devices (PFD).

 Events in the Parks

 Tennessee State Parks are popular destinations for family reunions, conferences, retreats, scout troops, board meetings, and weddings.
 To learn about the specific steps we are taking to ensure events operate safely during this time, please visit the COVID-19 Event Planning page.